NeuroTechX/ntx_slack_archive/general.md

  >timopheym You can get a replacement strap for you Vive from about $20.
 Why not hack one of those to use electrodes with OpenBCI?
 Use a tape measure for accurate 10-20 placement on your head.

+8/10/2017 7:23 AM

+ **timopheym** :

+ >sc For our clients we need something that can be placed fast enough,  in term of minutes.